 Step 2: Financing – Talk with a Lender

 It is important to meet with a lender early in the process to find out just how much you can afford.
 Ideally this should happen before you start to search for homes, immediately after making a decision to consider buying a home.
 This will give you a better understanding of your budget and the amount of funds you will need to get to settlement.
 It is important to work with a reputable lender, preferably a local person who can be easily reached during the process.
 A quality lender will identify potential problems early and can help to prevent a closing from delay or even falling apart.
 It is an unfortunate buyer who looks in a price range well beyond their means and falls in love – it’s best to look within the correct price range right from the start.
 The lender will provide a “pre-approval” letter.
+Learn How to get a Mortgage Pre-Approval.
 This letter will be needed to submit with the offer for purchase when that time comes.
 You want to be ready when the perfect house comes along.
 Contact me for a list of preferred lenders.

 Step 3: Private Home Tours – Let the Fun Begin!

 Being able to see houses can be very excited, but can also be overwhelming.
 It will help you to sort through the many options and to find out those things that are most important to you.
 I encourage my clients to prepare a list of the ten most important elements in a new home.
 By reviewing this list with each home you see, you will stay focused on what you really want, and will not be swayed by “bells and whistles” in a home that doesn’t meet your essential needs.
 It is very common to find that this list changes over time, and that is okay!
 That is what the home touring process is meant to do.
 Have fun and enjoy this process.